floydhub/floyd-docs/docs/home/getting_started.md

 This page will walk you through running your first project on Floyd.
+We will train a convolutional neural network (CNN) model for handwritten digit recognition using the MNIST database.
+For more information on this, visit [Tensorflow's tutorial](https://www.tensorflow.org/versions/r0.10/tutorials/mnist/pros/).
-We will be using Tensorflow but Floyd can be used for a wide range of [frameworks](environments.md).
+We will be using Tensorflow but Floyd supports a wide variety of other popular [deep learning frameworks](environments.md) also.

 ## Installing Floyd CLI

-Floyd CLI is a python based command line tool to interact with Floyd.
+Floyd CLI is a python based command line tool to interact with FloydHub.

 `floyd-cli` is available on [pypi](https://pypi.python.org/pypi/floyd-cli) and runs on both Python 2.7 and Python 3.5.